igmmgi/EegFun.jl/docs/src/demos/plot_layout.md

 This demo demonstrates visualizing electrode layout configurations in 2D and 3D space.

-This demo demonstrates visualizing electrode layout configurations in 2D and 3D space.

 ### What is Electrode Layout?

 Electrode layout defines the spatial positions of EEG sensors on the scalp using: